py-why/dodiscover/doc/constraint_causal_discovery.rst

 then the Peter and Clarke (PC) algorithm has been shown to be sound and complete for learning a completed partially directed acyclic graph (CPDAG) :footcite:`Meek1995`.

-The :class:`dodiscover.PC` algorithm and its variants assume Markovianity, which is also known as causal-sufficiency in the literature.
+The :class:`dodiscover.constraint.PC` algorithm and its variants assume Markovianity, which is also known as causal-sufficiency in the literature.
 In other words, it assumes a lack of latent confounders, where there is no latent variable that is a confounder of the observed data.